DataDog/datadog-agent/README.md

    This will also pull in [Invoke](http://www.pyinvoke.org) if not yet installed.

 **Note:** you may want to use a python virtual environment to avoid polluting your
       system-wide python environment with the agent build/dev dependencies.
+By default, this environment is only used for dev dependencies listed in `requirements.txt`, if you want the agent to use the virtual environment's interpreter and libraries instead of the system python's ones, add `--use-venv` to the build command.

 **Note:** You may have previously installed `invoke` via brew on MacOS, or `pip` in
       any other platform.
 We recommend you use the version pinned in the requirements